Chapter 17 : Until They Serve a Day

 'You did it to protect Cole.
 Precious Tanith Cole, who kept your secrets long ago and, what, now ranks higher than me?'

-,' Gabriel exclaimed.
+'It's not about ranking,' Gabriel exclaimed.
 'No good would come of it!'

 'For me?
 Or for her?'
 Jen stuck her hands on her hips.
 'Or for you?'